NaluKit/nalu-examples/NaluDominoCachedApplication/README.md

-# Nalu example demonstrating the cache feature.
+# Example demonstrating the cache feature
 This example demonstrates the Nalu cache feature.

 ## Using